Succinct certificates for solutions to binary quadratic Diophantine equations: Outline of the Proof

-\right. \eeq In addition, when counting operations we will sometimes use the function \beql{eq210} M(n) = n ( \log n) ( \log \log n ) \eeq arising from the Schonhage-Strassen bound $O(M(n))$ for the multiplication of two $n$ bit binary integers.
-The O-symbol has the usual meaning, that $O(f(n))$ means $\leq c|f (n)|$, where $c$is an absolute, effectively computable positive constant (which may differ at each occurrence of the O-symbol.)
+When counting elementary operations (bit operations) we will sometimes use the function \beql{eq210} M(n) := n ( \log n) ( \log \log n ) \eeq arising from the Sch\"{o}nhage-Strassen bound $O(M(n))$ for the multiplication of two $n$ bit binary integers.
+The O-symbol has the usual meaning, that $O(f(n))$ means $\leq c|f (n)|$, where $c$ is an absolute, effectively computable positive constant, which may differ at each occurrence of the O-symbol.